Wendy L. Martinez

-Wendy L. Martinez (née Poston) is an American statistician.
+Wendy Lynn Martinez (née Poston) is an American statistician.
 She directs the Mathematical Statistics Research Center of the Bureau of Labor Statistics, and is the coordinating editor of the journal Statistics Surveys (jointly sponsored by four major statistical societies).
 In 2018, Martinez was elected president of the American Statistical Association for the 2020 term.

 With Angel R. Martinez, she is the author of two books on MATLAB-based computational statistics and exploratory data analysis: Computational Statistics Handbook with MATLAB (CRC Press, 2002; 2nd ed., 2007; 3rd ed., 2015), and Exploratory Data Analysis with MATLAB (CRC Press, 2004; 2nd ed., with Jeffrey Solka, 2010).

 Wendy Poston was an undergraduate at Cameron University, graduating in 1989 with a double major in mathematics and physics.